GainorB/css-box-model/readme.md

 In the repository for this lesson there is an **index.html** and **style.css**.
 Please download both files and place them in the **same** directory.
 Open the **style.css** in your favorite code editor and open the **index.html** in your web browser (Google Chrome).
 Uncomment the padding, border, and margin properties in **style.css** and play around with them.

 **From there, what did you observe?
-What is padding, border, or margin?**
+What is padding, border, or margin?
+Just think about it.**

 ```
   padding: px;